-When you have questions about a personal injury in Maryland, we’re here to help.
+When you have questions about slip and fall accidents in Maryland or other personal injuries, we’re here to help.
 Below, the team at Zirkin & Schmerling Law answers common questions about slip and fall accidents and how to seek compensation for the losses and pain you’ve experienced.

-If you have additional questions or need insight into your unique situation, please call us 24/7 at 410-753-4611 or schedule your free consultation online.
+If you have additional questions or need insight into your unique situation, please call our injury lawyers 24/7 at 410-753-4611 or schedule your free consultation online.

 Slip and Fall FAQ